 - holds overall responsibility for the SEN Assessment Team

-- offers line management support to the team managers
+- offers line management support to the team managers and operational lead

-- seeks to regularly monitor and review the service and its performance and develop and improve practice through careful analysis.
+- seeks to regularly monitor and review the service and its performance and develop and improve practice through careful analysis

 The team has five team managers who work closely together.